Is THCA Legal?

 Final Summary

-THCA legality starts with the federal hemp definition, but the real answer can become more complex once state law, total THC concepts, product format, and compliance documents are added to the discussion.
+THCA legality starts with the federal hemp definition, but the real answer can become more complex once USDA testing standards, state law, product format, shipping limits, and compliance documents are part of the discussion.

-For buyers, the safest approach is to review your state law, check the lab report, and avoid assuming that every hemp-labeled product is treated the same everywhere.
+For buyers, the safest approach is to review your state law, check the lab report, understand the product format, and avoid assuming that every hemp-labeled product is treated the same everywhere.